Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 ### Error Handling

 Modules use `anyhow::Result` for error handling, providing rich context that helps both developers and users understand what went wrong.

+When your call method returns an Err, the SDK automatically reverts all state changes made during the transaction.
+This ensures that your module's logic is atomic.

 ```rust
 use anyhow::{Context, Result};